aws-samples/amplify-studio-clone-components/README.md

 # Amplify Studio - Clone components and collections to a new environment using AWS SDK.

 [AWS Amplify Studio](https://docs.amplify.aws/console/) is a visual development environment for building fullstack web and mobile apps.
-Which provides capabilities such as generating UI components from a Figma file.
+It also provides developers with capabilities to [generate UI components from a Figma file](https://docs.amplify.aws/console/uibuilder/figmatocode/).
 While the UI components are a powerfull feature, Amplify Studio currently does not support cloning the components when cloning an existing environment.

-The examples intents to provide a automated method for cloning the UI components using Amplify CLI hooks when adding a new environment or manually clone the components using [AWS SDK v3 Amplify UI Builder library](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-amplifyuibuilder/).
+The examples intends to provide a automated method when cloning the UI components using Amplify CLI hooks when adding a new environment, or when manually cloning the components using the [AWS SDK v3 Amplify UI Builder library](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-amplifyuibuilder/).

 ### Amplify CLI Hooks

 We can automate the component creation when adding a new environment(`amplify add env`) using [Amplify CLI hooks](https://docs.amplify.aws/cli/project/command-hooks/#adding-a-command-hook).

-With files such as `pre-add-env.js` to get the previous env name, `post-add-env.js` to get existing env name and appID to then perform the export and import actions.
+This can be done with files such as `pre-add-env.js` to get the previous env name, `post-add-env.js` to get existing env name and appID to then perform the export and import actions.

 1. Create a `pre-add-env.js` file under the `amplify/hooks` folder (create the folder if the hooks folder does not exist).
 2. Add the following